Paingouin/ModernCPPSeed/README.md

 When invoking CMake, it will read the *CMakeLists.txt* files in our project, set all the settings/paths he will give to our tools and voilà.

-To use cmake , you will need to have one compilator toolkit installed on the plateform you will run cmake and build your programm.
+To use cmake , you will need to have one compiler toolkit installed on the plateform you will run cmake and build your programm.
 (MSVC or GNU GCC for exemple)

-Cmake is generally used by command line in a separete directory
+Cmake is generally used by command line, but I will show the generic way to use it.

-But I provided in the folder Tools/Builders, some script who will invoke CMake directly.
+I provided in the folder Tools/Builders, some script who will invoke CMake directly.
 (Descripted below)

-As far as I'm concerned , I like to use this kind of command in the root folder of this project
+As far as I'm concerned , I like to use this kind of command in the root folder of this project.

 ```
 cd ../..